carpentries/instructor-training/episodes/08-motivation.md

 - "Recognize and overcome imposter syndrome in yourself and your learners."
 keypoints:
 - "A positive learning environment helps people concentrate on learning."
-- "People learn best when they see the utility in what they're learning, so teach what's most immediately useful first."
+- "People learn best when they see the utility in what they are learning, so teach what is most immediately useful first."
 - "Imposter syndrome is a powerful force, but can be overcome."
 - "Accessibility benefits everyone."
 ---